jsenv/jsenv-server/readme.md

 ## stopOnSIGINT

 `stopOnSIGINT` parameter is a boolean controlling if server stops itself when process SIGINT is occurs.
-This parameters is otional with a default value of `true`.
+This parameters is otional and enabled by default.

 SIGINT occurs when you hit ctrl+c in your terminal for instance.

 ## stopOnExit

 `stopOnSIGINT` parameter is a boolean controlling if server stops itself when process exits.
-This parameters is otional with a default value of `true`.
+This parameters is otional and enabled by default.

 ## stopOnInternalError